-There’s nothing worse than a summer heat wave without a functioning Central AC system.
+There’s nothing worse than a summer heatwave without a functioning central AC system.
 While many problems require the help of a professional, there are some common problems that are easy for homeowners to fix.
 This article will focus on helping you to diagnose problems with your home’s AC system, and walking through the steps to troubleshoot simple problems.
-We’ll also let you know which problems you can handle yourself, and when it makes sense to call a professional.
+We’ll also let you know which problems you can handle yourself, and when it makes sense to call a professional for AC repair.
 Ready?
 Let’s get started!

 A Step-by-Step Guide to Diagnosing Central AC Problems